 no to use an existing bucket, and follow the prompts to give details to identify the bucket.

 Select Metadata Store

-Choose whether to create a cloud SQL store for storing metadata about your Imply deployment or to use an existing database.
-This store is used by default to store metadata for all Imply data planes and control plane.
+Choose whether to create a Cloud SQL store for storing metadata about your Imply deployment or to use an existing database.

 Choose a MySQL database to serve as the metadata store.
 It is recommended that you create a new database for use by Imply.
 If you require Imply to use an existing MySQL database, you may enter those details here instead.
 Note: Your SQL connection information may be stored in plaintext in a GCS bucket in your account by Terraform.
 Note: If a database is created for you, it will be removed on uninstall.
 ALL DATA WILL BE REMOVED AS WELL.

 Press enter to take the default of creating a new Cloud SQL instance, or enter

 no to use an existing database, and follow the prompts to give details to identify the database.